gojue/ecaptureQ/README.md

 ### Integrated Mode (on Linux or Android)

-1. Download and install the standard version of `ecaptureQ`.
+1. Download and install the standard version of `eCaptureQ`.
 2. (Linux only) Run the application with `sudo`:
     ```bash
     sudo /path/to/ecaptureq